MicrosoftDocs/dataexplorer-docs/data-explorer/configure-managed-identities-cluster.md

 Your Azure Data Explorer cluster can be granted two types of identities:

 * **System-assigned identity**: Tied to your cluster and deleted if your resource is deleted.
 A cluster can only have one system-assigned identity.

-* **User-assigned identity**: Standalone Azure resource that can be assigned to your cluster.
+* **User-assigned identity**: A standalone Azure resource that can be assigned to your cluster.
 A cluster can have multiple user-assigned identities.

 ## Add a system-assigned identity